Get a full description of this strenuous hike up Mount Roy that offers spectacular scenic views of Lake Wanaka and Mount Aspiring.

 Use the plus and minus buttons to zoom in and out of the map and to see more or less detail on the map.

 Figure 1.
-Map of Mount Roy Track, Wanaka, New Zealand.
+Map of Mount Roy Track in Wanaka on the South Island of New Zealand.

 The following 3-minute video gives you an impression of what to expect on this scenic hike up Mount Roy in Wanaka.